 In order to access Moogle dailes, you first have to complete an incredibly long chain of side quests.
 We still recommend doing that, because we believe it’s definitely worth it.

 To start the chain, you have to head to The Churning Mists and talk to Mogleo.
 Accept the quest A Pebble For Your Thoughts, complete it and then continue through three next ones.
 After that, go talk to Mogloo and take Protecting the Pom, then the five quests that come after it.
 When you’re done, go to Ishgard and get Into the Mists quest from the Unflinching Temple Knight.
 Then complete the eight remaining quests.
 Finally, talk to Seething Stonemason and finish Tricks and Stones.
-After that you will have the access to Moogle Daily Quests.
+After that, you will have access to Moogle Daily Quests.

 Another quest that you want to complete after hitting level 50 is Inscrutable Tastes.
 It lets you use the Scrips system.
-The way it works is: you get rewards for crafting and turning in collectable items.
+The way it works is: you get rewards for crafting and turning in collectible items.
 The Collectable Synthesis skill allows you to grant that status to every item you create.
 This whole system rewards you with experience, Gil and later the Scrips that can be traded for really valuable crafting components at the Scrip Exchange.

-If you don’t want to do any of that, you can of course stick with Levequests, but we seriously recommend unlocking those options, not only for the experience gains, but also for profit.
+If you don’t want to do any of that, you can, of course, stick with Levequests, but we seriously recommend unlocking those options, not only for the experience gains but also for profit.
 After all getting rich is one of the main reasons people level up their Disciples of Hand.

-Stormblood raised the level cap to 70, but at the same time introduced new methods of getting experience for non combat classes.
+Stormblood raised the level cap to 70, but at the same time introduced new methods of getting experience for noncombat classes.
 They are not revolutionary though.
 Two new options that are very similar to the ones introduced in Heavensward.